U.S. says war appears imminent after shelling on Ukraine front line

 Ukraine and pro-Russian rebels gave conflicting accounts of shelling across the front in the Donbass separatist region.
 The details could not be established independently, but reports from both sides suggested an incident more serious than the routine ceasefire violations reported regularly in the area.

-Kremlin spokesperson Dmitry Peskov said Moscow was "seriously concerned" about reports of an escalation.
+Kremlin spokesperson Dmitry Peskov said Moscow was "seriously concerned" about the reports of an escalation.
+Russia has long accused Kyiv of planning to provoke escalation as an excuse to seize rebel territory by force, which Ukraine denies.

-Britain's Foreign Secretary Liz Truss called the reports "a blatant attempt by the Russian government to fabricate pretexts for invasion.
+Britain's Foreign Secretary Liz Truss called unrest at the frontline "a blatant attempt by the Russian government to fabricate pretexts for invasion".

-NATO Secretary General Jens Stoltenberg said the alliance was "concerned that Russia is trying to stage a pretext for an armed attack against Ukraine.
-There is still no clarity, no certainty about the Russian intentions".
+Ukraine's President Volodymyr Zelenskiy said the pro-Russian forces had shelled a kindergarten, in what he called a "big provocation".
+Video footage released by Ukrainian police showed a hole through a brick wall in a room scattered with debris and children's toys.

-"They have enough troops, enough capabilities to launch a full-fledged invasion of Ukraine with very little or no warning time."
+NATO Secretary General Jens Stoltenberg said the alliance was "concerned that Russia is trying to stage a pretext for an armed attack against Ukraine".

-A senior Ukrainian government source said the shelling at the line of contact with Russian-backed separatist forces went beyond the scale of ceasefire violations routinely reported throughout the conflict.
+"They have enough troops, enough capabilities to launch a full-fledged invasion of Ukraine with very little or no warning time," he said.

 Russia's defence ministry released video it said showed more Russian units leaving the area near the border.